Crozzers/screen_brightness_control/README.md

 ```

 ## Things to note:
-* If you encounter any issues or bugs with this software please do not hesitate to [raise an issue](https://github.com/Crozzers/screen_brightness_control/issues).
+* If you encounter any issues or bugs with this software please do not hesitate to [raise an issue](https://github.com/Crozzers/screen_brightness_control/issues) or to email me [captaincrozzers@gmail.com](mailto:captaincrozzers@gmail.com)
 * It is unlikely that this project will support MAC in the forseeable future for 3 reasons.
     1. I do not own a (working) MAC.
     2. I do not intend to buy a MAC
     3. From what I have found it is even less straight-forward to adjust the screen brightness from python on MAC
 * If you own a MAC an you happen to know how to adjust the brightness in python then feel free to contribute
-* DDC/CI command support in Linux is coming at some point in the future, however, I am struggling to find a way to implement it without root being required every time the program is called